I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_bdcb_image_information.md

 </td>
 </tr>
 </table>

-### -field ImageName

-The name of the boot-start driver's binary image.

-### -field RegistryPath

-The path in the registry where the boot-start driver is registered.

-### -field CertificatePublisher

-The publisher of the image's certificate.
-If the image is not signed, the string is empty ("").

-### -field CertificateIssuer

-The issuer of the image's certificate.
-If the image is not signed, the string is empty ("").

-### -field ImageHash
+            `ImageHash`

             The Authenticode hash of the image, which can be calculated by  using SignTool.exe (Sign Tool).

-### -field CertificateThumbprint

-The hash of the certificate of the signer to be signed.
-Run <b>certutil –dump x,cer</b> to view this value as  "Signature Hash".

-### -field ImageHashAlgorithm
+            `ImageHashAlgorithm`

             The algorithm of the image hash.
 The following values are listed for reference.

 <table>